socrata/datasync/resources/checking-log.md

 Where `<Your domain>` is your domain, `<Your dataset ID>` is the identifier of the dataset and `<Your file name>` is the name of the CSV you uploaded.

 Note that all paths below /completed/ are navigable.
+For example, to see which months still contain snapshots, you can use:

+    https://<Your domain>/datasync/id/<Your Dataset ID>/completed/yyyy/